mahashreevasudevan/Audience-Rating-Prediction-/README.md

 # Audience Rating Prediction

 This project focuses on predicting audience ratings for movies using structured metadata and unstructured textual information (e.g., plot summaries, cast, and director names).
-The project forecasts audience response for films and understand the effect of various factors on the audience response using machine learning Extreme Gradient Boosting model (XGBoost).
+The project predicts audience response for films and helps understand the effect of various factors on the audience response using machine learning Extreme Gradient Boosting model (XGBoost).

 ## Key Objectives:

-- Forecast the audience rating of a movie based on its metadata, critics' consensus, cast, studio, and other features.
+- Predict the audience rating of a movie based on its metadata, critics' consensus, cast, studio, and other features.
 - Explore relationships between audience ratings and other features like runtime, critics' score, genres, etc.
 - Integrate textual and categorical data into a predictive machine learning model.